CATALOG of

 Residential Wiring – 1 Day

-engineers with no previous telephony experience who require detailed knowledge
+with no previous telephony experience who require detailed knowledge of

-of residential telephony equipment and wiring and a basic overview of the
+residential telephony equipment and wiring and a basic overview of the public

 Course Objectives: